uber/h3/README.md

 We recommend using prebuilt bindings if they are available for your programming language.
 Bindings for [Go](https://github.com/uber/h3-go), [Java](https://github.com/uber/h3-java), [JavaScript](https://github.com/uber/h3-js), [Python](https://github.com/uber/h3-py), and [others](https://uber.github.io/h3/#/documentation/community/bindings) are available.

-On macOS, you can install H3 using brew:
+On macOS, you can install H3 using `brew`:
 ```
 brew install h3
 ```